 His concern proved to be misplaced in the long term.
 Land prices increased but with the industrial revolution, the value of farm land declined relative to other forms of wealth in national income.

 But his ‘scarcity principle’ is an important concept for understanding why certain prices might rise to very high levels over a given period of time (and the wealth accrued to those who benefit from rising asset prices).

-To recognize the importance of price as a coordinating mechanism, capable of destabilizing entire societies and markets (and therefore benefiting certain economic interests over others), just replace the price of farmland in Ricardo’s model with the rental price of housing in Dublin, San Francisco or London today.
+To recognise the importance of prices, and how they are capable of destabilising entire societies and markets (and therefore benefiting certain economic interests over others), just replace the price of farmland in Ricardo’s model with the price of housing in Dublin, San Francisco or London today.

 What is a reasonable price for a basic human need like housing?

 Does this need to insure a reasonable price imply that the state should introduce price (rent) controls?
 Or is it something that should be left to the ‘market’?
 Should the state build houses, and therefore remove the profit motive for house building?